 You're already moving in the right direction.
 Next is to learn some of the skills to harness your power to act!
 Complete the on-line training whenever it suits you.
 As a UCC student or member of staff, you can access the course by enrolling through Canvas here.
-If you are an external user, please contact email@example.com for access to Canvas Catalog.
+If you are an external user, please contact firstname.lastname@example.org to gain access to the programme via Canvas Catalog.

 What will I learn from the Training?

 You’ll learn about consent and the boundaries surrounding sexual assault, rape and abusive relationships, about how to recognise the links between sexist attitudes and gender-based violence, and where and how to seek help.
 Additionally, you will learn when and how to intervene, which can be at any time, either before, during, or after an event.
 Crucially you will learn the Golden Rule: only intervene when it is safe for you to do so.
 If it is not safe, in an emergency, call 112, or 999.
 The Bystander Intervention Programme in UCC enables you to develop your skills and confidence to intervene in any setting.